spatialos/gdk-for-unity/docs/content/ecs/component-updates.md

 #### Component update edge case

-There is one edge case that you need to be careful about which is a result of how component changes are tracked and [C# reference type](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/reference-types) semantics.
+There is one edge case that you need to be careful about: this is a result of how component changes are tracked and [C# reference type](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/reference-types) semantics.

 Simply adding or removing elements to a `List<T>` or a `Dictionary<K, V>` field in a component is not sufficient to trigger a component update.
-Instead, you need to set the field back to itself to trigger the update.
+Instead, you need to set the field back to itself to trigger the update, as shown in the example below.
 This applies to `List<T>` and `Dictionary<K, V>` fields within types as well.

 Given the following schema: